intelligence-csd-auth-gr/extracting-semantic-relationships-from-greek-literary-texts/README.md

 ### References:
-[1] Koidaki, F.; Tiktopoulou, K. Encoding semantic relationships in literary texts.
-A methodological proposal for linking networkedentities into semantic relations.
+[1] Koidaki, F.; Tiktopoulou, K. _Encoding semantic relationships in literary texts.
+A methodological proposal for linking networked entities into semantic relations_.
 Ballisage: Markup Conference, 2021, pp. 28–37.

 ## Citations
 If you use our dataset in your research or find our repository useful, please consider citing our work.